Wasabi2007/2DPixelPerfectShadows/readme.md

 ## Credits

-Thnks to [Matt DesLauriers](https://github.com/mattdesl "Matt DesLauriers") who has made a great tutorial on which my program is heavily based on. https://github.com/mattdesl/lwjgl-basics/wiki/2D-Pixel-Perfect-Shadows
+Thanks to [Matt DesLauriers](https://github.com/mattdesl "Matt DesLauriers") who has made a great tutorial on which my program is heavily based on. https://github.com/mattdesl/lwjgl-basics/wiki/2D-Pixel-Perfect-Shadows